h3music/iris-track-uploader/README.md

 ### Create Zip File
 Create zip from WAV trackouts through a standard implementation.

-### Upload to Drive
+### Upload to Drive & S3
-Upload Mp3, Artwork, WAV, and Zip Files to Google Drive through the Google Drive API
+Upload Mp3, Artwork, WAV, and Zip Files to Google Drive through the Google Drive API.
+Additionally uploads Mp3 to S3 using a custom Node package, connected through stdin and stdout.

 ### Create Website Product
 Create Website Product on Wordpress / Woocommerce using REST APIs.